zeinabfarag-zz/MemoryGame/README.md

 This is a memory game built using React.
 The application's UI is split into four components.

-## Instructions
+## Description

-1. Create a new React application using Create React App.

-2. The app should render 12 different car images to the screen.
-Each image should listen for click events.

-3. The app should keep track of the user's score.
-The user's score should be incremented when clicking an image for the first time.
-The user's score should be reset to 0 if they click the same image more than once.

-4. Every time an image is clicked, the images rendered to the page should shuffle themselves in a random order.

-5. Once the user's score is reset after an incorrect guess, the game should restart.
+This app renders 12 different car images to the screen.
+Each image listens for click events.
+It keeps track of the user's score.
+The user's score is then incremented when clicking an image for the first time.
+The user's score is reset to 0 if they click the same image more than once.
+Every time an image is clicked, the images rendered to the page shuffle themselves in a random order.
+Once the user's score is reset after an incorrect guess, the game restarts.

 ## Technologies used